AstarNetwork/wasm-showcase-dapps/README.md

+### This repository is not maintained anymore but stays here for legacy.
+All dApps were moved and are maintained in [Swanky dApps repository](https://github.com/orgs/swanky-dapps/repositories)

 # Astar WASM showcase dApps

 This repository contains examples of ink! contracts and their respective UIs that can be deployed on Astar network.
 If you are looking for unaudited production ready dApps (ink! + UI) this repo is for you.